 There is an unsung hero among the autistic community.
-Her name is Karis and she works at Cool Cuts for Kids.
+Her name is Karis, and she works at Cool Cuts for Kids.

 Things that come easy for most kids, like haircuts, are often very challenging obstacles for children with autism.
 The first time my son sat in the little firetruck at Cool Cuts for Kids for a haircut with Karis, he had one of the worst meltdowns I think I’d ever witnessed.
 It took Karis, me, and my husband to pin him down to finish the haircut.
-I was certain I’d hear what I’d heard before, that we’d need to find someone else.
+I was sure I’d hear what I’d heard before, that we’d need to find someone else.

 That’s not what Karis did.
-Instead she gave me encouragement and suggestions.
-She told me it would get better and there were things I could do to help.
-She told me to use a vibrating toothbrush at home next to his ears to help him get used the sensation of the clippers.
+Instead, she gave me encouragement and suggestions.
+She told me it would get better, and there were things I could do to help.
+She told me to use a vibrating toothbrush at home next to his ears to help him get used to the sensation of the clippers.
 She suggested we get toy clippers and pretend to give haircuts at home.
 She let his behavior therapist come to haircuts to offer support.
 She let me film video and take photos to create a social story he could watch between haircuts.

-For more than 2 years, my son’s hairstylist, Karis has shown more patience, professionalism and compassion for our family than most families receive in a lifetime.
+For more than 2 years, my son’s hairstylist, Karis, has shown more patience, professionalism, and compassion for our family than most families receive in a lifetime.